wwarthen/RomWBW/Source/Doc/SystemGuide.md

 but it can be used in any scenario when the normal bank is not selected.

-These functions are inherently dangerous and generally not value checked.
-Use with extreme caution.

 ### Bank Select (BNKSEL)

 **Address 0xFFF3**